Darkcodegaju/Darkcodegaju/README.md

 - 👋 Hi, I’m @Darkcodegaju
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning ...web development and Android development
+- 🌱 I’m currently learning ...web development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...  gj05112003@gamil.com